 You can pay your annual retention fee by debit or credit card.
 We accept Visa, Visa Debit, Visa Electron, MasterCard and Maestro.

 You can pay your fee when you log into GMC Online.
-Or you can pay your fee by card at our London or Manchester reception.

 Internet banking and bank transfers